Vector Optimization with Stochastic Bandit Feedback: INTRODUCTION

-which is equivalent to the usual componentwise order on $\R^2$.
-This multi-objective optimization problem has been extensively studied in the pure exploration setting with stochastic bandit feedback. \cite{auer2016pareto} study the sample complexity of Pareto set identification in stochastic $K$-armed bandit problem. \cite{hernandez2016predictive, shah2016pareto,zuluaga2016varepsilon} study Pareto set identification in problems with large design sets.
+To tackle this issue, another strand of literature focuses on identifying the set $P^\ast$ of all Pareto optimal designs, whose mean vectors $\bs{\mu}_i$ are not dominated by others' mean vectors.
+In particular, when $D=2$, $\bs{\mu}_i=(\mu_i^1,\mu_i^2)^{\mathsf{T}}$ is dominated by $\bs{\mu}_j=(\mu_j^1,\mu_j^2)^{\mathsf{T}}$ ($\bs{\mu}_i \preceq \bs{\mu}_j$) if and only if (iff) $\forall w \in [0,1] : w \mu^1_i + (1-w) \mu^2_i \leq w \mu^1_j + (1-w) \mu^2_j$, which is equivalent to the usual componentwise order on $\R^2$.
+This multi-objective optimization problem has been extensively studied in the pure exploration setting with stochastic bandit feedback. \citet{auer2016pareto} study the sample complexity of Pareto set identification in stochastic $K$-armed bandit problems. \citet{hernandez2016predictive}, \citet{shah2016pareto}, \citet{zuluaga2016varepsilon} study Pareto set identification in problems with large design sets.
 They use Gaussian processes to capture correlations between designs such that a bulk of designs can be explored by a single sample.
+In another related work, \citet{katz2018feasible} propose the feasible arm identification problem, in which the goal is to identify arms whose mean rewards belong to a given polyhedron through noisy evaluations.

+Apart from pure exploration, multi-objective learning has also been extensively investigated in the bandit regret minimization setting \citep{drugan2013designing,turgay2018multi}.
+This line of research defines gaps that represent the suboptimality of arms, and propose algorithms that minimize the cumulative sum of gaps of the selected arms while ensuring some sort of balance between selections of Pareto optimal arms.
+Another related line of research is multi-objective reinforcement learning \citep{van2014multi, hayes2022practical}.

-While the multi-objective optimization viewpoint saves the practitioner from choosing $\bs{w}$, it ends up returning a large set of designs (see, e.g., $P^*_{\pi/2}$ in Figure \ref{fig:paretosets}), which might be even more frustrating.
+While the multi-objective optimization viewpoint saves the practitioner from fixing a weight vector for the objectives, it ends up returning a large set of designs (see, e.g., $P^*_{\pi/2}$ in Figure \ref{fig:paretosets}), which might be even more frustrating.
 Moreover, the practitioners may want to narrow down the set of alternatives by using their domain knowledge about the relative importance of each objective.
-For instance, if the practitioner wants to give at least $(100 \times \alpha)\%$ relative importance to each objective for $\alpha \in (0,0.5)$, then this can be achieved by defining a new partial order $\preceq_{C'}$ with $\bs{\mu}_i \preceq_{C'} \bs{\mu}_j$ if and only if
+For instance, if the practitioner wants to give at least $100\alpha\%$ relative importance to each objective for $\alpha \in (0,0.5)$, then this can be achieved by defining a new partial order $\preceq_{C'}$ with $\bs{\mu}_i \preceq_{C'} \bs{\mu}_j$ iff $\forall w \in [\alpha,1-\alpha] : w \mu^1_i + (1-w) \mu^2_i \leq w \mu^1_j + (1-w) \mu^2_j$.
+This partial order is equivalent to a partial order induced by the cone\footnote{See Figure \ref{fig:cones} for examples of ordering cones in $\mathbb{R}^2$, and Definition \ref{defn:cone} for the precise definition of this order.}